terraindata/terrain/README.md

 1. Install Open Sans on your machine: [https://www.fontsquirrel.com/fonts/open-sans] - helps things go faster because your browser won't have to fetch Open Sans on each load

 Whenever new packages are installed by other devs / on other branches, run `npm install` to get the new package locally.

+### Configuring Webstorm IDE

+To setup a node project using typescript for debugging inside webstorm:
+1. Download and extract Webstorm to somewhere like ~/programs/webstorm https://www.jetbrains.com/webstorm/download/#section=linux
+1. Run Webstorm and select 'Open existing project...'
+  * Select the root directory of the Search repo, for example ~/terrain/Search/
+1. Set up a Run & Debug configuration:
+  1. From the 'Run' menu, select 'Run/Debug Configurations'
+  1. To run one of the configured scripts via npm:
+    1. Click '+' to add a configuration
+    1. Select 'npm' from the list of configuration types
+    1. Put a name in for this configuration
+    1. Set the command to 'run'
+    1. Set the script to one of the options listed in package.json, like 'test-back'
+    1. Make sure the node intepreter is set correctly (on linux with above config, it should be ~/n/bin/node)
+    1. Set any other args or options you like
+    1. Now you can run the script inside Webstorm!
+    1. It isn't yet known how to get webstorm to debug via npm launched scripts
+  1. To run a project on node and be able to debug it inside webstorm:
+    1. Click '+' to add a configuration
+    1. Select 'Node.js' from the list of configuration types
+    1. Put a name in for this configuration
+    1. Make sure the node interpreter is set correctly (on linux with above config, it should be ~/n/bin/node)
+    1. Fill out any node parameters (typically '--harmony')
+    1. Set the working directory (typically the root Search repo dir, like /home/charles/terrain/Search)
+    1. Choose the entry point js file, such as 'midwway/test/TestSuite.js'.
+If the file is a typescript file, choose the transpiled js version.
+    1. Fill out any additional settings you like
+    1. You can now run and debug your node code inside webstorm!

 ## Major Dependencies